 Bar Chart Tab

 The Nexage Auctions view (default) populates upon initial access to Metamarkets.
-Use the Nexage Auctions dashboard to get a more in-depth information on the supply available on the ONE by AOL: Mobile SSP.
+Use the Nexage Auctions dashboard to get a more in-depth information on the supply available on the SSP.
 Dig into specific publisher’s apps and sites and get pricing guidance per app bundle, compare supply sources at a high level from an auction, pricing, uniques, or CTR view, compare traffic by volume, such as iOS versus Android traffic, traffic breakdown by device country or more granularly at the DMA level, traffic by device type, traffic that does or doesn’t have device ID, does or does not have lat/long, and much more.

 The My Bid Ops/Audience view is used to dig into your individual bidder’s performance across campaigns, creative IDs, publishers, seats, and more.
 It functions in the same manner as the Nexage Auctions view, but the data here is limited to only data for your bidder.
 Use this view to troubleshoot why you are losing an auction, whether it’s due to lost on price or bidding below the floor, to make bid adjustments, see campaign performance across different apps/sites, publishers, ad sizes, etc. to optimize targeting parameters, compare performance across creative IDs to optimize towards better performing supply, and more.